kuzalekon/type-brandy/README.md

 * You want to annotate the type of an argument with semantic information in a way that TypeScript can trace for you and make visible in e.g. editor tooltips while still using simple types at runtime.

 Branding also has its uses.
 We will use the stricter approach when:
 * We want to write code that can safely assume that some data validation has occurred.
-For example - ISO8601Date type which must be in a valid date format.
+For example - `DateString` type which must be a valid ISO8601 date string.
 * A type error admitted by implicit conversion could lead to a dangerous error, such as when using types to access tokens for authorization.
 ## Installation
 ```